 - If you don’t want your pad to see Korat spicy, omit the chilis entirely.

-Pad Thai has 3 sauces that make up the famous Pad Thai flavors.
-Fish sauce, palm sugar, and tamarind paste.
+Pad Thai has 3 sauces that make up the famous Pad Thai flavors: fish sauce, palm sugar, and tamarind paste.
 Pad Thai uses tofu, pickled daikon, and dried shrimp in the recipe, while Pad Mee Korat doesn’t.
 Instead, Mad Mee Korat uses more sauces but fewer vegetables and other ingredients.
 Pad Mee Korat is also spicy, whereas Pad Thai is not.

 Pad Mee Korat has sweet, salty, sour, spicy, and bold flavors from fresh Thai chilis, garlic, and shallot.
-It has intense umami flavors that come from a sauce that uses sweet soy sauce, thin soy sauce, fish sauce, soybean paste, tamarind, and palm sugar.
+It has intense umami flavors from a sauce that uses sweet soy sauce, thin soy sauce, fish sauce, soybean paste, tamarind, and palm sugar.

 More Thai Recipes You’ll Love!